Doctor of Juridical Science (SJD) Degree

 Candidates for the SJD degree must complete the following requirements to be awarded the degree:

-- an enrollment period of not less than one academic year;
+1. Full-time residence enrollment period of no less than one academic year;

-- a course of study and research, designated by the dissertation committee, of no less than 8 credit hours; and
+2. Satisfactory completion of a course of study and research, designated by the faculty supervisor of no less than 8 credit hours, normally to be completed within the first two years of study; and

 The coursework for the SJD degree will normally be completed during the first two years of study.
 During this period, tuition is paid in four equal payments and no limit is placed on the number of credit hours for which a degree candidate may enroll with their adviser’s approval.
 After the first two years from the date of matriculation, tuition will be charged by the credit hour for any additional courses taken by the degree candidate, either for credit or as an auditor.

-No later than one month before the expected date of graduation, the candidate must submit to the senior associate dean for academic affairs two complete copies of the dissertation and two copies of an abstract of the dissertation.
+No later than one month before the expected date of graduation, the SJD candidate must submit to the Senior Associate Dean for Academic Affairs two complete copies of the dissertation and two copies of an abstract of the dissertation.

 General Information